17122016/My_Portfolio/README.md

 - Integration of FontAwesome icons for aesthetic appeal.

 # Installation
-1.Clone the repository to your local machine using the following command:
+- Clone the repository to your local machine using the following command:
 - git clone https://github.com/your-username/your-repository.git
-2.Navigate to the project directory:
+- Navigate to the project directory:
 - cd your-repository

 # Usage